 Your Youtube video thumbnail appears in the following places: channel page, watch page, playlists, suggested list, Youtube search, Google web search, mobile search.
 So keep these practices in mind when working on your thumbnails:

 (i) Be bold in your image choices.
 You’re competing with other related videos in your niche, so you need to be the one that stands out among the rest.
-Color contrast, easy-to-read fonts, and image quality of the visual layout matter here.
+Color contrast, easy-to-read fonts, and the image quality of the visual layout matter here.

 (ii) Add close-up personification.
 Clarity works best here.
 Show the close-up view of faces or standoffish details of something you wish to show, if possible.
-Viewers will be attracted to click on faces and expressive features more than anything else.
+Viewers will be attracted to click-on faces and expressive features more than anything else.

 (iii) Strive for accuracy.
 Never attempt to use the video as clickbait.
 It has to be relatable to what is being offered in the video.